 - Destroying the cancer cells

 For patients with cancer, biological therapies may also be used to treat the side effects of other cancer treatments.
-Although many forms of biological therapy have been approved by the U.S. Food and Drug Administration (FDA), others are still being evaluated and are available to cancer patients primarily clinical trials.
+Although many forms of biological therapy have been approved by the U.S. Food and Drug Administration (FDA), others are still being evaluated and are available to cancer patients primarily through clinical trials.

 For more information about biological therapies, clinical trials or to request a second opinion, please click Request An Appointment or call 1-800-710-4674.